-Life is a journey where we are given the chance to find out how we can have joy through any circumstance.
+Life is a journey where we are given the chance to find out how we can have joy through any circumstances

-So what are some ways that we can find joy through these times?
+So what are some ways that we can find joy through tough times?

 How can we find peace and grow?

 Bad things don’t just bring bad things.

 My son asked me the other day what it meant to grow and learn from hard times in life.

 I explained to him that it comes in the way we take those opportunities to grow as human beings and to find time to do good.

 By staying calm, patient, and by adapting we can find out what we need to change and what may be missing in our lives.